JohnBoyle-Net/PP2-Big-Fat-Quiz-2023/README.md

 ### Frameworks, Libraries & Programs Used

 -   [Google Fonts:](https://fonts.google.com/) was used to import the 'Unbounded' and 'Lilita' fonts into the style.css file.
-However only Unbounded is used across the project.
+However only Lilita is used across the project.
 -   [Font Awesome:](https://fontawesome.com/) was used to add icons for the title and social media websites.
 -   [Git:](https://git-scm.com/) was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
 -   [GitHub:](https://github.com/) is used as the respository for the projects code after being pushed from Git.